31478 Industrial Road Suite 200, Livonia, Michigan 48150 sales@xfer.com

 XFER has been serving the Livonia area since 1994, providing IT Support such as technical helpdesk support, computer support, and consulting to small and medium-sized businesses.

 The password is the number one data protection strategy used in computing.
-It’s strange, however, how many times a weak password is the cause of data breaches and other situations that can hurt a business.
-In today’s blog, we go through some of the best password creation tips that will allow you to better secure your individual and business data.
+It’s strange, however, how often a weak password ends up being the cause of data breaches and other situations that can seriously hurt a business.
+In today’s blog, we go through some of the best password creation tips that will help you better secure your individual and business data.

 Passwords Should Be Complex

 To make your passwords as secure as possible, making them as long and complex as you can always helps.
 Studies show that passwords over 12 characters are best.
-You will want to use a mix of uppercase and lowercase letters, numbers, and symbols and avoid common words (like “password”).
-One good tip is to put together three words that aren't associated with each other, sprinkle in substitution symbols, and change the case so it is harder to guess.
+You’ll want to use a mix of uppercase and lowercase letters, numbers, and symbols — and avoid common words (like “password”).
+One good tip is to put together three unrelated words, sprinkle in substitution symbols, and vary the case to make it even harder to guess.

 They Shouldn’t Be Replicated

-One of the biggest problems we see with password creation is that people will use the same password for multiple accounts.
-This is a big no-no since if one account gets compromised, all other accounts that have that same password become low-hanging fruit for hackers.
-One good practice is getting a reliable password manager to generate and store all account passwords.
-That way, you only have to build one complex password that you need to remember, while all others will be protected by encryption.
+One of the biggest problems we see with password creation is that people often use the same password across multiple accounts.
+This is a big no-no: if one account gets compromised, every other account that shares that password becomes low-hanging fruit for hackers.
+Instead, aim to use unique passwords for every account.

 Keep Passwords Current

-The tried and true method of password-based account security suggests that you should regularly update passwords, as the longer a password is part of an account, the more apt it is to be hacked.
-If you think there is even a slim chance that you are the unfortunate victim of a cyberattack, you will want to change your password immediately.
+The tried-and-true method of password-based account security suggests that you should regularly update passwords, as the longer a password is active on an account, the more likely it is to be hacked.
+If you think there is even a slim chance you’ve been the victim of a cyberattack, change your password immediately.

 Get Familiar with Multi-Factor Authentication

-If you follow these steps, you will put yourself in the best position possible to keep your accounts and data secure.
-If you would like to learn more about cybersecurity, visit our blog regularly or contact the knowledgeable IT experts at XFER by calling 734-927-6666 / 800-GET-XFER.
+If you follow these steps, you’ll put yourself in the best position possible to keep your accounts and data secure.
+To learn more about cybersecurity best practices, visit our blog regularly or contact the knowledgeable IT experts at XFER by calling 734-927-6666 / 800-GET-XFER.

 Comment for this post has been locked by admin.